Zambia May 7-12, 2023

 TAZARA trains run between Kapiri Mposhi, Zambia, and Dar es Salaam, Tanzania,

 Bring water.
-Immigration officials stamp passports as soon as the train crosses the borde.
+Immigration officials stamp passports as soon as the train crosses the border.
 If you are riding in a first- or second-class cabin, be very careful when opening your door.

 Do not leave valuables near windows, especially at stops.

-First class cabins women and men can be staying in same compartment but in 2nd class they are female and male only.
+First class cabins women and men can stay in the same compartment but in 2nd class, they are female and male only.

-The last stop in Zambia is in middle of nowhere, small town Kapiri Mposhi.
-Plenty of minibuses are eager to carry you to Lusaka, 2-3 hours.
-First reasonably town to Lusaka direction from Kapiri is Kabwe (it is rated among 5 most poluted place on earth due to mining!)
+The last stop in Zambia is in the middle of nowhere, the small town of Kapiri Mposhi.
+Plenty of minibuses are eager to carry you to Lusaka, for 2-3 hours.
+The first reasonable town to Lusaka direction from Kapiri is Kabwe (it is rated among 5 most polluted place on earth due to mining!)

 Via Zimbabwe/Victoria Falls: trains in Zimbabwe run from Bulawayo to Victoria Falls.
 You can take a taxi or hike 13 km across the border at the Victoria Falls Bridge to Livingstone station in Zambia and catch a Zambia Railways train to Lusaka and the Copperbelt connecting with the Tazara railway in Kapiri Mposhi.